akai-org/akai-webpage/README.md

-This is a Official AIKI webpage, made by their owners.
+This is an Official AIKI webpage, made by their owners.
 Project uses [Next.js](https://nextjs.org/).

 ## Getting Started